 Please note that you cannot sell these plans at a Medicare sales appointment UNLESS your client has checked off the hospital indemnity related box on their Scope of Appointment (SOA) form.
 Also keep in mind, CMS has reinstated the 48-rule for SOAs.

 So, is hospital indemnity insurance worth selling with Medicare Advantage plans?
 We believe the answer is a resounding YES.
 Like blankets and sweaters, certain MA plans and hospital indemnity plans work better together.
-Having more complete coverage will help keep your clients feeling all warm, fuzzy, and protected even on the coldest days ahead.
+Having more complete coverage can help keep your clients feeling all warm, fuzzy, and protected even on the coldest days ahead.

 Not affiliated with or endorsed by Medicare or any government agency.